-Hugh Richards was a worthy winner of the Open Vegetable, Vegetable Grown for Pleasure, and Flower Classes, with Rupert Catlin winning the Best Vegetable Exhibit in the show with a pair of superb cabbages and also the Burstall Vegetables trophy.
-The Best Flower Exhibit was won by Jane Fiske for her house plant.
-The Flower Arranging Class was won by Jane Steele and her arrangement of the theme "Wedding Bells" was justly awarded the best exhibit from strong competition in this class.
+In spite of the recent exceptional drought, and very hot weather, exhibitors in the Marquee had entered some excellent exhibits in all Classes..
+Hugh Richards was a worthy winner of the Open Vegetable, Vegetable Grown for Pleasure, and Flower Classes, and the Best Vegetable and Flowers., Rupert Catlin winning the Burstall Vegetables Trophy The Flower Arranging Class was won by Kirsty Schartau and Lesley Raby’s arrangement of the theme ‘Sugar and Spice’ was justly awarded the Best Exhibit from strong competition in this class.

-There were very strong entries in the preserves, cookery and handicrafts sections, and these were much praised by the judges.
-Jane Sago from Bramford, a long time member of the Burstall WI and currently president of the East Suffolk Womens Institute, was the worthy winner of the Homemade Preserves Class, with Ann Day winning the Burstall Cookery Cup and Hayley Mann from Sproughton winning the Open Cookery section.
-Anna Cooper from Burstall won the Open Handicrafts Class, and also a new Best Handicraft Exhibit Shield very kindly given to the village by Mike Branton in memory of his late wife Janet (nee Beaumont).
-This was an exceptional piece of needlework designed and crafted by Anna and was much admired by the judges and visitors.
+There were very strong entries in the Preserves, Cookery and Handicrafts sections, and these were much praised by the Judges.
+Jane Sago from Bramford, was the worthy winner of the Homemade Preserve Class, with Ann Day winning the Cookery Cup,.
+Gill Pryer won the Open Handicrafts Class, and the Janet Branton Best Handicraft Exhibit Shield.
 The Men Only Entries Class was won by Richard Sago from Bramford.

-Just over 100 years ago, the Cranfield Family gave to Burstall our wonderful Village Hall.
-Our small village has the continuing responsibility for maintaining this fantastic asset for the benefit of all our residents both now and in the future.
-With the tremendous support we have had from our 64th Show, we hope we are well on the way to raising sufficient resources to fund it’s future in the tradition that has been inherited by us all.
-We are very grateful to the support given to this annual community event, and believe that all who visited and contributed to the Show had a very happy day out.
+Our small village has the continuing responsibility for maintaining its fantastic Village Hall for the benefit of all our residents both now and in the future.
+With the tremendous support we have had from our 65th Show, we hope we are well on the way to raising sufficient resources to fund it’s future in the tradition that has been inherited by us all.
+We are very grateful for the support given to this annual community event, and believe that all who visited and contributed to the Show had a very happy day out.

 Nicholas Fiske (President)